 How often has this happened to you: You pick up a prescription at the pharmacy and later realize you have questions about something in the directions or warnings.
-Or you buy an over-the-counter (OTC) drug but aren’t sure about the correct dosage after reading the label.
+Or you buy a nonprescription drug but aren’t sure about the correct dosage after reading the label.

 That’s where pharmacists come in.
 Whether at your local pharmacy or the U.S. Food and Drug Administration, pharmacists help patients achieve the best possible outcome when taking drugs.

 Pharmacists can help people take their medicine properly and continue to take it for as long as recommended.
 For example, they can answer questions about other drugs and foods that can cause an interaction and advise you to consult with your health care professional when your usual medication is unavailable.

 Pharmacists are a bridge between the patient and their prescriber.
 They are experts at interpreting information for patients.

 “Help your pharmacist get to know you and what questions you have,” says pharmacist Mary E. Kremzner, a public health expert at the FDA.
 “Pharmacists really want to help people get the maximum benefit from the drugs they need to take, with the least amount of risk.”

 For example, some large pills are hard to swallow.
 “The pharmacist will know the drug’s makeup and whether you can crush it without changing how it works,” Kremzner says.

 Another risk is interactions – food-drug or drug-drug.
 “For example, if you take a statin to lower your cholesterol, you might need to avoid drinking large amounts of grapefruit juice because it can make some drugs too powerful, even toxic,” says pharmacist Lindsay Wagner, a public health expert at the FDA.
 “However, the strength of the interaction varies among drugs.
 If grapefruit juice is part of your daily routine, your pharmacist can recommend that you consult with your health care professional about an alternative so you can enjoy your juice safely.”